Erins-Ransom/Proteus/README.md

 ## Directory Layout
 `include/` - contains all the files necessary to the implementation of the Proteus filter and the CPFPR model.

-`bench/` - contains all the files used for in-memory standalone filter benchmarks.
+`bench/` - contains all the files used for in-memory standalone filter benchmarks and a script to run RocksDB benchmarks.

 `workloads/` - contains all the files used for generating synthetic workloads and downloading real-world datasets.

 `rocksdb-6.20.3/` - contains a modified version of RockDB v6.20.3 with Proteus and SuRF integrated.

-`SuRF/` - git submodule containing the SuRF repository.
+`SuRF/` - modified version of SuRF.

 ## Requirements